Ready to get rid of your acne? Clearer skin is right around the corner.Find out how

 Are Acne and Depression Related?

 In a society where we place such high value on aesthetics, having acne can cause a lot of stress about your appearance.
 While those who suffer from the occasional blemish may be easy-going, chronic acne sufferers can face emotional turmoil due to self-consciousness, added stress, and hyper-awareness of their lifestyle choices.
 To make matters worse, some strong acne medications can cause a hormonal shift that increases the impact of these feelings.
+So the question remains: can depression cause acne?
 While there’s no information that suggests acne is a direct cause of depression, increased hormone levels combined with high stress and low-self-esteem can all lead to depression without proper self-care.

 The Vicious Cycle of Acne Stress